 Academic time

-Once per week, fellows are allotted a half-day to work on scholarly activity, attend didactics or communication training, work on a quality improvement project, and self-care.
-This time can also be used for bereavement calls.
-The fellow will be expected to report progress and seek guidance from the Program Director during the regularly scheduled PD-Fellow meetings.
+Every other week, fellows are allotted a full day to work on scholarly activity, attend didactics or communication training, work on a quality improvement project, and self-care.
+These alternate with clinic weeks (see below).

 Palliative care clinic

 The Dartmouth Hitchcock Medical Center palliative care outpatient clinic is a well-established clinical practice that provides palliative medicine services for patients living with a variety of potentially life-limiting conditions.
-Clinics are primarily held in 3R but some patients are seen in 3K, the site of the Hematology-Oncology outpatient services.
+Clinics are primarily held in our 3R clinic.